ResetXPDR/MSFS_AutoFPS/README.md

       - Profile names can be edited, including VFR and IFR:
         - Double clicking on the profile combo box text area toggles edit-ability, with non-editable being the initial state on startup.
         - Press Enter, press Tab or click on another control on the app UI for the changed text to be accepted.
+      - VR/Non-VR pairing for automatic flight type profile switching:
+        - Activates when entering or exiting VR based on matching profile names with and without " VR" suffix.
+        - A "↔", and a pair count if more than one pair, will be appended to VR/Non-VR paired profile names in the profile selection dropdown to indicate auto-switching pairing(s).
+        - A warning message will show when an edited profile name matches a VR/non-VR counterpart, indicating it will auto-switch between them; prompts user to rename if unintended.
+      - Sim Rate pairing for automatic flight type profile switching:
+        - Activates when the sim rate changes based on matching profile names with " xX" suffixes, where x is the new sim rate. eg. IFR 1X and IFR 4X.
     - Command line argument support for flight type profiles is as follows:
       - -ifr and -vfr continue launching the app with the default IFR and VFR profiles, even if renamed in Expert mode.
       - -user1 to -user4 now open their corresponding user profiles, restricted to Expert mode.